SIC-POVMs and orders of real quadratic fields: Algebraic SICs and the Galois action

 \section{Algebraic SICs and the Galois action}

-We now focus on the subclass of algebraic SICs, for which the fields defined in \Cref{subsec:NFS} are algebraic number fields.
-In this paper, $\ol{\Q}$ is defined to be the algebraic closure of $\Q$ in $\C$, so there is a canonical choice of complex conjugation automorphism $\sigma_c \in \Gal(\ol{\Q}/\Q)$, $\sigma_c(z)= \overline{z}$.
+We now treat the subclass of algebraic SICs, for which the fields defined in \Cref{subsec:NFS} are algebraic number fields.
+In this paper, $\ol{\Q}$ is defined to be the algebraic closure of $\Q$ inside $\C$, so there is a canonical choice of complex conjugation automorphism $\sigma_c \in \Gal(\ol{\Q}/\Q)$, $\sigma_c(z)= \overline{z}$.
 We show that there is a well-defined Galois action on algebraic SICs and that the property of $S$ being an algebraic SIC is preserved by the subgroup of all automorphisms $\sigma \in \Gal(\ol{\Q}/\Q)$ that commute with $\sigma_c$ when restricted to the Galois closure of $\fieldproj{S}$.

 It is conjectured for dimensions $d \ne 3$ that all Weyl--Heisenberg SICs are algebraic.
 In \Cref{subsec:G-WHSIC}, we define a combined geometric and Galois action on all algebraic Weyl--Heisenberg SICs and classify them into multiplets.